BLayman/Artificial-Life-Simulator/README.md

 ## Additional Information

 The Additional_Resources folder contains a comprehensive poster, and an in depth project report.
 The Documentation folder contains various forms of documentation for the code.
 Keep in mind that the documentation isn't complete, but may have useful information for developers.
 If you are simply planning to create your own system, I would recommend using the documentation in the EcoCreationHelper Documentation folder.
 As you can see in the EcoDemo classes, much of the ecosystem creation is done through the EcoCreationHelper class.
 To view the documentation, first download the folder, and then open the index.html file inside the folder with your web browser.

+## Future Directions

+As you may notice, the simulation can run fairly slowly with a large number of creatures.
+This is because each creature's neural network is being run in sequence rather than in parallel.
+Running these neural nets in parallel on the graphics card would dramatically improve performance.

+It would also be useful to create a system for saving and loading populations of creatures, so that they can be reused after evolving, and be placed into new systems.

 ## License
 License information for this software can be found in LICENSE.txt.